-On Tuesday, the Patterson City Council rejected a borrowing measure that would have helped finance repairs to Hinchliffe Stadium.
+On Tuesday, the Paterson City Council rejected a borrowing measure that would have helped finance repairs to Hinchliffe Stadium.

 Hinchliffe Stadium is one of a relatively small number of ballparks remaining to have hosted Negro Leagues baseball, and there has been an effort over the years to repair the facility.
 Last week, the city council had voted to authorize $1.5 million in improvements to Hinchliffe Stadium, part of which would have been funded through borrowing.
 The plan would have led to work along the ballpark’s exterior, including the restoration of four ticket booths.